Registration

 Penland Housing

-Although you are welcome to participate in Penland workshops while staying off campus, most students choose to stay maximize participation by staying on campus.
+Most students choose to maximize their participation by staying on campus.
 Penland housing is quite simple.
 Buildings are not air-conditioned.
 Furnishing is basic: a bed and a place to put your clothes.

 Housing assignments are made on a first-come, first-served basis.
 We do our best to match students with the type of housing they request, but this is not always possible, and we cannot honor requests for specific rooms or buildings.